 There is a lot to think about when planning for retirement.
 While we have a degree of control over many of the choices involved, there’s one big wild card called sequence of returns risk.
-And this risk could derail carefully thought out retirement plans.
+And this risk could derail carefully thought-out retirement plans.

 Sequence of returns risk is the risk that you’ll encounter negative investment returns in early retirement.
 It is an important consideration when developing retirement investment portfolios.
-The random sequence – or order – in which you earn your returns early in retirement can have a significant impact on your lasting wealth.
+The random sequence – or order – in which you earn your returns early in retirement can significantly impact your lasting wealth.
 Simply put, a retirement portfolio that happens to experience positive returns early in retirement will outlast an identical portfolio that must endure negative returns early in retirement, even if their long-term return rates end up the same.

 Since nobody can predict which return sequence they’ll experience early in their retirement, every family should prepare for a range of possibilities in their realistic retirement planning.

 It’s no secret that global stock markets are volatile.
 While long-term average annual returns may be 7%, markets rarely deliver this exact average in any given year.
 Soaring one year, plummeting the next; we never know for sure how far above or below average each year will be.